A New Lebanon Reborn, Again:

 How can revolutionary energy escape the cycle of capitalist appropriation?

 This research project deals with hierarchies of power at play in Lebanon in a so-called post-colonial moment.
 At the basis of this research lies an interest in understanding how established structures of power and social organization reinvent themselves through crisis and uprisings.
 More precisely this research aims to understand the function of crisis and revolution within the body of capitalism, which in turn allows a better understanding of the potentials and risks of the uprising of October 2019 in Lebanon.
-I will look into how the desire of the individual is modulated by being part of a social body, to then study the effect of the Lebanese social structure at the desire of individual bodies and the body politic, and how this desire is transformed by lack and crisis.
+I will look into how the desire of the individual is modulated by being part of a social body, to then study the effect of the Lebanese social structure on the desire of individual bodies and the body politic, and how this desire is transformed by lack and crisis.